Updated August 10, 2023

 We have entered a sample text in the Excel worksheet as below.

 This text is mixed with both lower and upper case letters.
 We need to convert the entire text into an upper case.
 For that, we’ll use the upper case function in the B1 cell as follows:

-The result is “REPUTATION”, which is an upper case word now.
+The result is “REPUTATION”, an upper case word now.

-Let us take another example where we need to convert texts into a lower case.
+Take another example where we need to convert texts into lower case.

 The word “MAGAZINE” is in the upper case.
 We need to convert it into a lower case.